CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 ### **[Introduction](./intro.md)**

-Overview of SD services.
+Refer to this section for an overview of SD services and user guide.

 ### **[Accessing SD Services](./sd-access.md)**

-With my.csc.fi portal, set up a user account, and complete the following steps to access the services for [sensitive reasearch data processing](./sd-access.md#processing-sensitive-reaserch-data) or [register-based research under the Act on Secondary Use](./sd-access.md#processing-register-data-under-the-act-on-secondary-use).
+With my.csc.fi portal, set up a user account, and complete the following steps to access SD services for [sensitive reasearch data processing](./sd-access.md#processing-sensitive-reaserch-data) or [register-based research under the Act on Secondary Use](./sd-access.md#processing-register-data-under-the-act-on-secondary-use).
 Next, apply for billing units and storage space.

 ### 1. Sensitive research data processing